gimhanbich/blog/_posts/2016-07-03-styles-for-simple.md

 ---
 layout: post
-title:  Styles at a glance
+title: Hanbit's Blog
-category: jekyll
+category: Programming
-description: Simple is a beautiful but functional jekyll theme.
-The font-type setting looks really good when writers use CJK mixed with English.
+description: Hi my name is Hanbitkim.
+My blog posts about what I'm working on.
+Now enjoy my blog.
 ---

 Simple is a beautiful but functional jekyll theme.
 The font-type setting looks really good when writers use CJK mixed with English.

-First of all, let's have a glance at the basic styles: [link](http://github.com/wild-flame/jekyll-simple), **strong**, *italic*, <del>deletion</del>, <ins>insertion</ins>.
+First of all, let's have a glance at the basic styles: [link](http://github.com/wild-flame/jekyll-simple), **strong**, _italic_, <del>deletion</del>, <ins>insertion</ins>.

 <!--description-->